-It gives me great pleasure to welcome you to Rutgers University Newark (RUN) School of Criminal Justice for the 2020-2021 academic year.
-Some of you know the school well, having done your undergraduate degree at RUN or having already completed part of your graduate education here; for others, like me, this will be our first semester.
-I am sure you are as excited as I am to embark on this journey.
+It gives me great pleasure to welcome you to Rutgers University Newark (RUN) School of Criminal Justice for the 2023-2024 academic year.
+Some of you know the school well, having done your undergraduate degree at RUN or having already completed part of your graduate education here; for others, this will be your first semester.
+I am sure you are as enthusiastic as I am to embark on this journey.